tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

     - `value`: the price value has a decimal `1234.56` format with any number of digits.
     - `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`.
 - `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1 which applies to the charge line price.

+### Item details

+{% hint style="info" %}
+The buyer may send item details to inform the supplier about part information.
+The supplier may check, change and add item details if they are not correct or incomplete.
+`mergedItemDetails` will contain the original item details added by the buyer merged with the changed or added item details by the supplier.
+{% endhint %}

+- `countryOfOriginCodeIso2`: The ISO 3166-1 alpha-2 country code of manufacture, production, or growth where an article or product comes from.
+- `combinedNomenclatureCode`: A tool for classifying goods, set up to meet the requirements both of the Common Customs Tariff and of the EU's external trade statistics.
+- `netWeight`: Net weight of one item.
+- `netWeightUnitOfMeasureIso`: Net weight unit according to ISO 80000-1.
+- `dangerousGoodsCodeUnece`: UN numbers or UN IDs are four-digit numbers that identify dangerous goods, hazardous substances and articles in the framework of international transport.
+- `serialNumber`: is an unique identifier assigned incrementally or sequentially to an item, to uniquely identify it.
+- `batchNumber`: is an identification number assigned to a particular quantity or lot of material from a single manufacturer